Factor analysis#

 The effective sample size per chain is smaller than 100 for some parameters.
 A higher number is needed for reliable rhat and ess computation.
 See https://arxiv.org/abs/1903.08008 for details

-\(W\) (and \(F\)!) now have entries with identical posterior distributions as compared between sampler chains.
+\(W\) (and \(F\)!) now have entries with identical posterior distributions as compared between sampler chains, although it’s apparent that some autocorrelation remains.

 Because the \(k \times n\) parameters in F all need to be sampled, sampling can become quite expensive for very large n.
 In addition, the link between an observed data point \(X_i\) and an associated latent value \(F_i\) means that streaming inference with mini-batching cannot be performed.

 This scalability problem can be addressed analytically by integrating \(F\) out of the model.
 By doing so, we postpone any calculation for individual values of \(F_i\) until later.
 Hence, this approach is often described as amortized inference.
-However, this fixes the prior on \(F\), allowing for no modeling flexibility.
-In keeping with \(F_{ij} \sim N(0, 1)\) we have:
+However, this fixes the prior on \(F\), allowing for less modeling flexibility.
+In keeping with \(F_{ij} \sim \mathcal{N}(0, I)\) we have:

 W = makeW(d, k, ("observed_columns", "latent_columns"))